Start Boring. Scale Deliberately.

 The thing that's good for junior engineers is also good for AI agents: being able to see the whole codebase without filing a ticket to another team.

-The Smart Default
+tldr; The Smart Default

 Nate's Take